 A brief narrative is included below explaining each of the goals established for the Operations and Maintenance Division.
 All goals are based upon factored square footage.
 This factoring calculation is an industry standard used as a leveling factor to compare the maintenance costs between building types or categories.
 All performance goals are measured at regular intervals to monitor our progress and make adjustments as needed.

-Maintenance Target - $1.58 per factored square foot
+Maintenance Target - $1.68 per factored square foot

 Includes all labor, materials, and administrative support costs associated with facilities maintenance.

-Custodial Target - $1.14 per factored square foot
+Custodial Target - $1.13 per factored square foot

 This target is 28 cents higher than the County is currently paying for custodial services.
-A new service contract is scheduled to take effect in December of 2006.

 This is an accepted staffing model resulting from the benchmarking study and is based on the standard building maintenance work performed on a typical office building.